 An astute reader suggested to create an ‘animation’ of the gradual evolution of the system’s state.
 As I learned from discussions, one major confusion was related to the role of the solar collector and the fact that you have to factor in the history of the heat source: This is true for every heat pump system that uses a heat source that can be ‘depleted’, in contrast to a flow of ground water at a constant temperature for example.

-One thing you have to accept though is how a heat pump as such works: I have given up to go into thermodynamic details, and I also think that the refrigerator analogy is not helpful.
+I don’t want to explain the thermodynamic details, and I think that the refrigerator analogy is not helpful.
 So for this pragmatic introduction a heat pump is just a device that generates heating energy as an output, the input energy being electrical energy and heat energy extracted from a rather cold heat source somewhere near the building.
 For 8kW heating power you need about 2kW electrical energy and 6kW ambient energy.
 The ratio of 8kW and 2kW is called the coefficient of performance.

 What the typical intro to heat pumps in physics textbooks does not point out is that the ambient heat source actually has to be able to deliver that input energy – during a whole heating season.
 There is no such thing as the infinite reservoir of energy usually depicted as a large box.
 Actually, the worse the performance of a heat pump is – the ratio of output heat energy and input electrical energy, the smaller are the demands on the heat source.
 The Chief Engineer has coined the term The Heat Source Paradox for this!